 So the next time you meet a food scientist, tell them you know what they do.

-The next time your cousin is choosing majors for college and you notices he loves food a lot, mention food science as a choice.
+The next time your cousin is choosing majors for college and you notice he loves food a lot, mention food science as a choice.

 The next time you go to a grocery store, think about what goes in a food that uses good old fashion, science.